 Slow cooker bone brothPlatings and Pairings

 A slow cooker makes it easy to make your own bone broth at home.
 Enjoy your bone broth like you would a cup of savory tea.
 Sip on it in the morning or afternoon, even right before bed.
 Your skin will thank you and so will your immune system.
-Bone broth is also said to ward off colds and can help keep your immune system strong during the coldest months.
+Bone broth is also said to ward off colds and can help keep your immune system strong.

 3. Pot Roast by Bon Appetit